FAQ

 Is a compass required?

 Yes.
 A compass is one of the “10 Essentials” that you must always carry with you.
 While all compasses perform the same basic function of pointing to magnetic north, you will want to obtain a compass that has the features used by backcountry travelers and mountaineers.
 Inexpensive compasses do not provide all of the functionality that will be required in this course.
-In order to make a compass purchase easier for you, students in WTC may purchase a Suunto MC-2 compass at a reduced cost of $35 during the on-line application process.
+In order to make a compass purchase easier for you, students in WTC may purchase a compass at a reduced cost of $55 during the on-line application process.
 The compass can also be purchased at the time of the class if there are any still available.
-Click here to find out more about the Suunto MC-2 compass.
+Click here to find out more about the compass.

 How much rock climbing is done in WTC?